brunofreeman/docbot/hpc_instructions.md

 - `module unload <module name>`: unloads the specified module
 - `module list`: lists the user's loaded modules

+## Python Virtual Environment
+- `source /groups/CS156b/2022/venvs/docbotvenv/bin/activate`: activate the `docbot` virtual environment
+- `pip install -r requirements.txt` (from `home/username/docbot/`): ensure all virtual environment requirements are satisfied
+  - To get a new package, add a line to `requirements.txt` (syntax `package~=1.2.3`) and run the above command again to install.

 ## Slurm
 ### Slurm Commands
 - `sbatch`: submit files to Slurm for running